Akram-Ibrahim/SpinMCPack/README.md

 # SpinMCPack - Spin Monte Carlo Simulation Package

 SpinMCPack is a Python package designed for performing Monte Carlo (MC) simulations of spin systems.
 It supports Ising, XY, and 3D Heisenberg models.
+Is also features options for incorporating external magnetic and electric fields.

 ## Features
 - Supports Ising, XY, and 3D Heisenberg models.
-- Configurable parameters include temperature, interaction strengths, spin orientations, number of cells, magnetic interaction parameters, sample size, sampling interval, and angular resolution of spin orientations.
+- Configurable parameters include temperature, spin orientations, supercell size, interaction parameters, number of equilibration steps, ensemble size, sampling interval, angular resolution of spins, and external field strength.
-- Provides plots for energy and magnetization convergence.
+- Provides convergence and phase transition plots for energy, magnetization, topological charge, and their susceptibilities.

 ## Prerequisites